Jennifer Clinger – Human Trafficking Survivor

 The first night in her new apartment, Jennifer Clinger sat down to a meal of pancakes and sausage.
-A combination of breakfast and dinner she’d prepared—“brinner,” she calls it.
+She’d prepared a combination of breakfast and dinner—“brinner,” she calls it.
 Tears rolled down her cheeks as she devoured “the best pancakes ever”—in her home, at her table, in her kitchen.

-“The night I ate those pancakes,” says Jennifer, “was when I knew I was going to be ok.”
+“The night I ate those pancakes,” says Jennifer, “was when I knew I would be ok.”

 Her traumatic and abusive childhood steered Jennifer to defiant behavior, illegal drugs, and life on the streets.
 From the age of 13, Jennifer and her lifestyle created the perfect target for human traffickers, pedophiles, and pornographers.